 Claremont in France

-Claremont School is fortunate to own a well-equipped house in Saint Omer, northern France, once the home and studio of the award winning engraver and illustrator François Chifflart.
+Claremont School is fortunate to own a well-equipped house in the beautiful town of Saint Omer, once the home of the award winning French painter and engraver, François Chifflart.

-Situated in the Pas de Calais department, only 40 minutes drive from the Eurotunnel, Saint Omer is classified as a town of Art and History.
+Situated in the Hauts-de-France region, only 40 minutes drive from the Eurotunnel terminal in Coquelles, Saint Omer is classified as a town of Art and History.
 Named after the monk who founded the town in 637AD, by the 13th century Saint Omer had become one of the most prosperous towns in the area.

-Claremont prep school pupils have opportunities to visit la Maison Claremont annually and spend several days of total immersion into French culture.
-Once returned from la Maison Claremont, they remember vividly the fantastic time they had with their friends and they share with parents and teachers the wonderful memories they had.
+Claremont prep school pupils have opportunities to stay at la Maison Claremont in Year 5, 6 and 7 by spending three days of immersion into the French culture.
+Once returned to the UK, they remember vividly the fantastic time they had with their friends and share with parents the wonderful memories they had in Saint Omer.

-10 top things we like doing during our visits to la Maison Claremont:
+10 top things pupils enjoy during their visits to la Maison Claremont:

 - Going to the French market on Saturday